markovmodel/molPX/README.md

 ## projection_explorer (projX)

-`projX` (projection explorer) is an ipython API to visualize MD-trajectories interactively on any projection space inside an ipython notebook.
+`projX` (projection explorer) is an jupyter API to visualize MD-trajectories interactively on any projection space inside an jupyter notebook.

 It provides access to `projX.generate` and `projX.visualize`.
 The notebook `projX/notebooks/Projection_Explorer.ipynb` explains the general cases, but you can combine the methods freely.

 Projection Explorer uses the incredibly useful  [``nglview``] (https://github.com/arose/nglview) `IPython/Jupyter widget`.
 Other libraries heavily used are are [`mdtraj`] (http://mdtraj.org/) and [`PyEMMA`] (http://www.emma-project.org/latest/), a library into which `projX` will utimately be merged into.
 At the moment, there is also an [`sklearn`] (http://scikit-learn.org/stable/index.html)  dependency that might disappear in the future.

-## WARNINGS:
+## Warnings:
 * This is currently under **heavy development** and the API might change rapidly, to the point of even **changing its name** in its near future, so please stay tuned.